 Repot every two or three years using a general purpose compost with added perlite or grit.
 It's unadvised to situate it into a pot which lack drainage holes, as the chance of root rot is far too high for such an expensive specimen.

+Keep an eye out for aphids, mealybugs, root mealybugs, vine weevils and scale.
 Common diseases with Christmas trees are root rot, needles rust, botrytis blights (grey mould) and powdery mildew.
 Most diseases are caused by excess moisture in the soil or on the foliage; maintain dry needles and always avoid water-logging for best results.
-Keep an eye out for aphids, mealybugs, root mealybugs, vine weevil and scale.

 This plant is classified as mildly toxic.
 If parts of the plants are eaten, vomiting, nausea and a loss of appetite could occur.
 Consumption of large quantities must be dealt with quickly; acquire medical assistance for further information.